roguehistory/DIGH-HIST3812/content/en/building/github-guidance.md

 ![dismiss actions](/images/github/github-dismiss-actions.png)

 Ta Da!
-You now have a github account, and you've created your first repository. **Going Forward** create a new repository for each week's work/reflection.
+You now have a github account, and you've created your first repository. **Going Forward** you can create a new repository for any week's work, for a distinct project, and so on.
 You can create a new repository from the plus sign in the top right corner:

 ![another new repo](/images/github/new-repo.png)